raquentin/raquentin.github.io/content/posts/the-booklist.md

 ### 2025

+- **Operating Systems: Three Easy Pieces** by Andrea and Remzi Arpaci-Dusseau
 - **xv6** by Russ Cox, Frans Kaashoek, Robert Morris
 - **Principles and Structures of FPGAs** by Hideharu Amano
 - **Haskell Programming from First Principles** by Christopher Allen and Julie Moronuki